daviddralle/agroserv_manage/jupyterlab_setup.md

 ## Getting setup on Google Compute Engine

-1. Install the Google Cloud Software Developer’s Kit at [Cloud SDK](https://cloud.google.com/sdk), making sure to use the email address in Step 1.
+1. Install the Google Cloud Software Developer’s Kit at [Cloud SDK](https://cloud.google.com/sdk).
 Please follow all the steps in the install tutorial.
 During the install, you should be able to set the default project to AgroServ because I will have added you as an editor to the AgroServ Google Cloud project.
 Don’t worry about setting a default region/zone, etc.

-2. Google Cloud Console.
-Create a VM with the following attributes:
+2. In Google Cloud Console, create a VM with the following attributes:
-  * Name it something like `agroserv-vm-yourGmailAddress`
+  * Name it something like `agroserv-vm-yourGmailUsername`
   * Set `region` to `us-west1`
   * For boot disk, choose Ubuntu 16 (Xenial), change drive size to 20GB
   * Check `Allow http traffic` and `Allow https traffic`